harshanth0112/PRIVACY-PRESERVING-AI/README.md

   "alarm_window_min_hits": 1
 }
 ⚠️ Disclaimer
-This project is for educational and research purposes.
-Please adhere to all local laws regarding surveillance and privacy when deploying this system.
+This project is intended for educational and research use only.
+Before deploying in real-world environments, ensure compliance with all applicable surveillance and privacy laws.

+⭐ Contributions
+Pull requests and enhancements are welcome.
+Feel free to submit issues or feature requests.